Planning for Dental Implants

 Eversmile Dental

-Eversmile Dental offers several dental financing options to help make implant treatment more accessible.
-Eligible patients may apply through SuperCare to access their superannuation for treatment-related costs.
+Eversmile Dental offers several dental financing options that may assist eligible patients with managing treatment costs.
+Eligible patients may be able to access their superannuation for treatment-related costs under the ATO’s early release provisions (via approved facilitators).

-Some patients may be able to claim benefits through private health funds such as HBF, Bupa, and Medibank, where eligible.
-Government programs like the Department of Veterans’ Affairs (DVA Card) and the Country Patients Dental Subsidy Scheme (CPDSS) may also apply.
+Some patients may be able to claim benefits through their private health fund, depending on their level of cover.
+Government programs, including the Department of Veterans’ Affairs (DVA Card) and the Country Patients Dental Subsidy Scheme (CPDSS), may provide benefits for eligible patients.
 These options can be discussed during your consultation to help you plan ahead.

 1